-If you’ve never done video game development before, the barrier for entry can appear to be high.
-This is what I thought as well before finally deciding to try out game development.
+If you’ve never done video game development before, the barrier for entry can seem high.
+Those were my thoughts also before finally deciding to try out game development.
 However, you’ll see that thanks to great open source tools like the Godot engine, game development is a lot more accessible than you think!

 I’ll go through how I made a game in under a week using the Godot engine with no previous video game development experience, and more importantly, the steps you can take to do the same.
 This will hopefully help anyone who is thinking about getting into game development and making their first game.